Nissan cuts profit forecast after 70% quarterly plunge

 Nissan is implementing a global recovery plan under which it will axe nearly one-tenth of its workforce and cut global vehicle production by 10% through 2023 to rein in costs which it has said ballooned when Ghosn was CEO.

-Reporting by Naomi Tajitsu; Editing by Christopher Cushing, David Dolan and Mark Potter
+Reporting by Naomi Tajitsu; Editing by Christopher Cushing, David Dolan and Louise Heavens